scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Voting Certificates {#cp-voting-cert}

-There are two types of voting certificates: the (1) regular voting certificates and the (2) sensitive voting certificates.
+There are two types of voting certificates: regular voting certificates and sensitive voting certificates.
 They contain the public keys associated with the private keys that may cast votes in the TRC update process.

 Regular and sensitive voting certificates are used to verify regular and sensitive TRC updates respectively, and are embedded in the TRC.

-### Regular Voting Certificate

-Regular voting certificates may be used to cast a vote in a regular update.
-In X.509 terms, regular voting certificates are self-signed end entity certificates.
-This means that the issuer and subject of a regular voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
-However, a regular voting certificate cannot be used to verify other certificates.

-The RECOMMENDED maximum validity period of a regular voting certificate is 5 years.

-### Sensitive Voting Certificate
+The distinction between segular and sensitive updates is described in [](#update).

-Sensitive voting certificates may be used to cast a vote in a sensitive update.
-In X.509 terms, sensitive voting certificates are self-signed end entity certificates.
-This means that the issuer and subject of a sensitive voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
-However, a sensitive voting certificate cannot be used to verify other certificates.
+ Voting certificates may be used to cast votes in a TRC updates.
+In X.509 terms, voting certificates are self-signed end entity certificates.
+This means that the issuer and subject of a voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
+However, a voting certificate cannot be used to verify other certificates.

-The RECOMMENDED maximum validity period of a sensitive voting certificate is 5 years.
+The RECOMMENDED maximum validity period of a voting certificate is 5 years.

 ## Key Pairs Overview and Notations {#key-pair-notation}